np-wilson74/discordshopbot/README.md

 # discordshopbot
 Source code for discordshopbot

-This code is not the most up-to-date code that the bot actually uses, but is for demonstration purposes.
+The code here isn't the final version, and I'm no longer running the bot.

 config.json file is left out that contains sensitive information.